JohnCook17/Hack_day_04-10-2019/README.md

 # **Installation and Usage**

-  	1. Please install "gitpython"
+  	1. Please install `gitpython`
-	2. Use "sudo pip3 install gitpython"
+	2. Use `sudo pip3 install gitpython`
 	3. See https://gitpython.readthedocs.io/en/stable/intro.html for more details
-	4. Import the package "checksOnChecks"
+	4. Import the package `checksOnChecks`
-	5. Run the "main.py" file in the command line
+	5. Run the `main.py` file in the command line